ICOS-Carbon-Portal/jupyter/README.md

 * **ICOS Jupyter Notebooks:** contains notebooks processing and presenting ICOS data in interactive visualizations
 * **Introduction:** contains notebooks that quickly introduce the fundamental principles of Python programming
 * **Project-specific Jupyter Notebooks:** includes notebooks presenting the scientific output of projects ICOS has been part of
-* **pylib_examples** includes notebooks with examples on how to you the icoscp library (i.e. Python library on how to get access to ICOS data)
+* **pylib_examples:** includes notebooks with examples on how to you the icoscp library (i.e. Python library on how to get access to ICOS data)

 <br>